DenRostokin/custom-elements-jsx/README.md

 ### How to test

-To test this library you need to install Chrome browset if you don`t have.
+To test this library you need to install Chrome browser if you still don`t have.
 Then you need to run:

 ```sh
   npm install && npm run test